-Our sources for the Afghan Atrocities Timetable have come only from ‘Western’ mainstream news outlets and only those instances where civilian casualties were admitted.
+Our sources for the Afghan Atrocities Timetable have come only from ‘Western’ mainstream news outlets and only those instances where those killed are described as civilians.
 The data does not address the hypocrisy of the Obama administration’s policy of counting all military aged men as insurgents unless they are posthumously proven innocent nor the likely cover-up of incidents that were never reported in the mainstream media.
 Furthermore, during the period included in the timetable, Gen. John Allen of the US Army admitted to ISAF having conducted as many as 2200 night raids within one year.
 Given the frequency of night raids and the lack of transparency involved in such operations, the number of civilian casualties may be much higher than the official figures.
 We also did not include statistics from human rights organizations about the number of prisoners who may have died while in ISAF custody at prisons such as the facility at Bagram Air Force Base.